 06 August 2018

-In or about 1525, a German artist named Anton Woensam produced the original broadsheet of this woman, which Cornelis Theunissen used later as the model for his woodcut of the couple shown in the main post.
+Around 1525, a German artist named Anton Woensam created this image of a woman, which Cornelis Theunissen used later as the model for his woodcut of the Dutch couple shown in the main post.

 Click on the image to enlarge it.
 It’s a big file, but I wanted to be sure you could read the words.